 Containerization with Docker became really popular and has allowed many applications to create light-weighted Dockerized infrastructures with a lot of features, such as fast code deployment.

-Docker as is in its original architecture presumes that it’s containers can connect to the outside network.
-Meanwhile, by the default configuration you are not able to access the containers from the outside.
+Docker as is in its original architecture presumes that it's containers can connect to the outside network.
+Meanwhile, by default configuration, you are not able to access the containers from the outside.

-In this article we will talk about docker commands which will make possible to expose port in docker containers and make them accessible from outside network and how to connect their ports to external ports in the host.
+In this article, we will talk about docker commands which will make it possible to expose ports in docker containers and make them accessible from the outside network, and how to connect their ports to external ports in the host.
 Also, you are able to take a closer look at some useful docker commands at this article.

 Port binding in Docker

 Let's assume that we want to run NGINX in Docker container.
 What you can do is install NGINX and run a container, but what you can't do - is access this container from the outside.

 By default - Docker containers are using an internal network and each Docker container is having it's own IP that is accessible from Docker Machine.
 The interesting thing is that internal IP's can't be used to access containers from outside, however, Docker Machine's primary IP is accessible from the external network.

 Of course, you'll need to enable user access to the web server application from the internet.
 We usually bind Docker container 80 port to the host machine port, let's say 7777.
 Consequently, users will be able to access the web server 80 port using the host machine port 7777.

 Are you tired of managing your Docker infrastructure?
 Our DevOps engineers will take care of your Docker infrastructure and make it working as Swiss watches.